Calico River Rapids: History

 The ride originally opened on May 26, 1988 as Bigfoot Rapids and was originally constructed by Intamin.
 The ride was formerly in an area called "Wild Water Wilderness" but was never theoretically part of the well themed Ghost Town.
 Bigfoot Rapids featured trees throughout its surrounding area but minimal theming.
-Along the ride was formerly known as Bigfoot Rapids, the ride was never themed or featured any Bigfoot appearance.
+Despite the name, the ride was never themed or featured any Bigfoot appearance.

 As there was little to no theming about bigfoot, it served to be major criticism of the attraction.
 The ride's age and Knott's Berry Farm commitment to returning to its theme park roots were major factors which led to the retheming of the former Bigfoot attraction.
 Towards the end of the 2018 season, Knott's Vice President of entertainment, Ken Parks, encouraged the park to close down the ride for extensive refurbishment and rethemed and reopened it as Calico River Rapids for the 2019 season.
 Knott's Berry Farm along with the efforts of Garner Holt Productions and Chrestensen Design revamped the attraction as a whole new themed experience with roughly 20 new animatronic figures as part of the extensive refurbishment, including a proper appearance of Bigfoot.

 The ride reopened as Calico River Rapids on May 17, 2019 to large crowds.
 Since the ride's reopening, Calico River Rapids has been well received by park visitors in part due to its much improved theming from its previous incarnation (Bigfoot Rapids) and has become one of the park's best family rides.